 Our first snow leopards arrived from the wild on January 21, 1949, a day when San Diego also received its first snow in 99 years!
 Over the years, we’ve had more snow leopards, and 13 cubs have been born here.

-Our snow leopards are not picky and enjoy nearly any unique scent offered to them.
+Today we have a single cat, Anna.
+She lives in a naturalistic setting of rocky outcroppings and ledges.
+Scent sprays and lotions on boulders, logs, and ground cover, or bones and treats strategically place in challenging areas (to encourage exercise), is part of the daily enrichments items that stimulate her natural behaviors.
+Our snow leopard is not picky and enjoys nearly any unique scent offered to her.
 Perhaps, as these cats naturally live in very sparse habitat, and therefore have large home ranges, finding scent is important, as the chance that they will happen upon another cat is unlikely.
-Anna and Beau generally are not as enticed by play toys, although they seem to like manipulating and smashing gourds when no one is looking!
+Anna is not as enticed by play toys, although she seems to like manipulating and smashing gourds when no one is looking!

 Help for snows